rust-amplify/rust-amplify/serde_str_helpers/README.md

 implementation of Deserialize for Cow<'de, str> doesn't borrow the string, so it still allocates needlessly.
 This helper solves the issue.

-Our DeserStrHelper is written such that it borrows the `str` when possible, avoiding the allocation.
+Our DeserBorrowStr is written such that it borrows the `str` when possible, avoiding the allocation.
 It may still need to allocate, for example if string decoding (unescaping) has to be performed.